Ervia: Sale of Bord Gáis Energy

 A condition of the EU/IMF bailout programme for Ireland required the Irish government to sell off some state owned assets to help pay down loans and reduce Ireland's debt burden.
-In February 2012 it was announced by the Irish government announced it would sell Bord Gáis Energy as required under the bailout terms.
+In February 2012 the Irish government announced it would sell Bord Gáis Energy as required under the bailout terms.

 In March 2014 Bord Gáis Éireann confirmed it would sell its customer supply arm Bord Gáis Energy to a consortium made up of Centrica, Brookfield Renewable Energy and iCON Infrastructure to the value of €1.1 billion.
 The sale involved the splitting of the group's retail unit among the three buyers.
 The main retail division would be bought by Centrica, while its wind assets under SWS would be acquired by Brookfield Renewable Energy Partners and iCON infrastructure acquiring Northern Ireland based Firmus Energy.
 As part of the deal the Bord Gáis name would go to Centrica requiring the rump entity to be renamed.

-In June 2014 Bord Gáis Éireann was renamed Ervia becoming a holding company of three distinct but complementary utility firms: Gas Networks Ireland (formerly Bord Gáis Networks), Irish Water and Aurora Telecoms.
+In June 2014 Bord Gáis Éireann was renamed Ervia becoming a holding company of three distinct but complementary utility firms: Gas Networks Ireland (formerly Bord Gáis Networks), Irish Water and Aurora Telecom.

+Dissolution

+In October 2020, the government of Ireland decided that Ervia would be dissolved and its functions integrated into Gas Networks Ireland.

+The Gas (Amendment) and Miscellaneous Provisions Act 2024, an act of the Oireachtas, provided for the dissolution of Ervia.
+This took effect on 1 June 2024.
+This left Gas Networks Ireland as a standalone entity owned by the State.